 Alternatively, students may be referred to the College's Continuing Education (non-credit) music program for further instruction.

 See the main Auditions page for important information about all auditions.
-Percussion auditions require the following, by instrument:
+Percussion auditions require the following,

 - Demonstrate a long closed roll from soft to loud.

 - Perform an etude (or solo of comparable difficulty) from one of the following: Portraits in Rhythm (A. Cirone) or Morris Goldenberg's Modern School for Snare Drum (any piece from pages 64-68).

 - Perform major scales (two octaves) from three sharps to three flats.

 - Perform an etude (or solo of comparable difficulty) from Morris Goldenberg's Modern School for Xylophone (one of the 39 etudes) or Funny Xylophone, Book I (N.J.
 Zivcovic).

 - Tune various intervals without the use of tuning gauges.